Date of Award:

 Tammy M. Rittenour

 Summa, Michelle Carlene, "Geologic Mapping, Alluvial Stratigraphy, and Optically Stimulated Luminescence Dating of the Kanab Creek Area, Southern Utah" (2009).
-All Graduate Theses and Dissertations.
-Paper 506.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+506.